-My mom smoked Virginia Slims.
-She drank coffee in paper cups from subway vending machines.
-Perfume trailed behind her in a wake of cigarette smoke and sandalwood.
-She counted money like a Blackjack dealer, the flick of a tongue against the tip of her finger and bills cascaded in a blur.
+My mom smokes Virginia Slims.
+She drinks coffee in paper cups from subway vending machines.
+She counts money like a Blackjack dealer: the flick of her tongue against the tip of her finger, and hundred-dollar bills cascade in a blur.
 She was beautiful—before all the plastic surgery.

-When I think of her I recall the amalgamation of a person.
 I’ve never thought of my identity as an extension of hers.
-When I look in the mirror, I see her eyes and heart shaped mouth on my face.
+When I look in the mirror, I see her eyes and heart-shaped mouth on my face.
 But I’ve always thought of them as my own.
+My mother is, objectively, not a very good person.
+She lies and hurts the people she claims to love.
 The fear is that we all become our parents eventually.
-Maybe I’m more like her than I know.
-Maybe none of us are as good as we think we are.
+Maybe I’m more like her than I realize.
+Maybe none of us is as good as we think we are.

 Making Bibim Naengmyeon